green-party-dublin-central/nh-web/site/content/post/reducing-harm-of-opioid-overdoses.md

 ---
 title: Reducing Harm of Opioid Overdoses
 date: 2024-10-30T09:12:06.871Z
-description: Neasa discussing ways to combat the risk of injury and death due to opioid drug use; with particular reference to Naloxone, a prescription medication used to temporarily reverse the effects of opioid drugs for example heroin, morphine, codeine, methadone and synthetic opioids.
+description: Neasa discussing combating the risk of injury and death due to opioid drug use; with particular reference to Naloxone, a prescription medication used to temporarily reverse the effects of opioid drugs for example heroin, morphine, codeine, methadone and synthetic opioids.